 The Bottom Line

-There are a number of ways to get publicity.
+There are a number of ways to get free publicity.
 Using HARO is a free way to get media coverage.
 Showcase yourself in the best way possible when answering queries.
 Link to anything that can showcase your expertise.
 Be sure to stay on topic and answer queries that fit your area of expertise.
 This way you’ll increase the likelihood of getting picked.
 Scouts honor.